jiyi27/jiyi27.github.io/content/posts/interview/005-jpa-hibernate-jdbc.md

 >
 > 可以直接编写 SQL、使用 `PreparedStatement` 等 API 来执行操作。

 Sometimes, I always mistake MySQL driver for JDBC, a little funny, lol.
-JDBC is part of JDK, which is java's standard library, like code below`java.sql.*` belongs to **Java SE API**, which is also called **JDBC API**.
+JDBC is part of JDK, which is java's standard library, like code below`java.sql.*` belongs to **Java SE API**, which is also called JDBC API.

 We often add `com.mysql.cj.jdbc.Driver` dependency to our maven project.
-Actually `com.mysql.cj.jdbc.Driver` is **MySQL Connector**.
+Actually `com.mysql.cj.jdbc.Driver` is MySQL Connector.

 ```java
 package database;